Yvette Grutter, Resting Roses

 Join the artist for an opening reception on Saturday, November 15, from 5:00 - 8:00 pm.
 The exhibition is on view through January 17 in the Bay 200 Gallery of the Silos at Sawyer Yards studio building.

-Travel and pursuing artist residencies and workshops abroad have greatly influenced her artistic practice.
-Grutter has received many awards and scholarships, including an UNESCO sponsored artist residency in Valencia, Spain and recently and a prestigious award from the Mexican government and the Jornada de Artistas 2025 program, which recognizes Mexican artists living abroad, for conveying their Mexican culture and traditions through their art and teaching.
+Grutter has received many honors and scholarships, including an UNESCO sponsored artist residency in Valencia, Spain and a prestigious award from the Mexican government for conveying the Mexican culture and traditions.